ServiceWeaver/workshops/06/README.md

 When you deploy an application with `weaver multi deploy`, every component is replicated twice, and every replica is run in a separate OS process.
-We can infer this from the output of `weaver multi status` because the two components, `weaver.Main` and `primes.Factorer`, each have two process ids, and all four process ids are distinct.
+We can infer this from the output of `weaver multi status` because the two components, `weaver.Main` and `emojis.Searcher`, each have two process ids, and all four process ids are distinct.

 Curl your application couple of times: